sagemath/sagewiki_to_gh-2022-10-10/days22/dokchitser.md

 = Tim Dokchitser (Cambridge University): Complex L-functions and the Birch and Swinnerton-Dyer conjecture =

-= Tim Dokchitser (Cambridge University): Complex L-functions and the Birch and Swinnerton-Dyer conjecture =

 == Structure of the course ==

  - Quick review of Elliptic curves over Q and the Mordell-Weil theorem